spine-tools/Spine-Toolbox/docs/source/data_store_form/viewing_data.rst

 Viewing parameter value lists
 =============================

-You can find parameter value lists from all databases in *Parameter value list*:
+You can find parameter value lists from all databases under *Parameter value list*:

 .. image:: img/parameter_value_list.png
    :align: center

-To view the parameter value lists from each database, expand the corresponding top-level item.
+To view the parameter value lists from each database, expand the root item for that database.
 To view the values for each list, expand the corresponding list item.